 The dashboard contains three sections:

 - Summary: Summarizes the overall input pipeline with information on whether your application is input bound and, if so, by how much.

 - Device-side analysis: Displays detailed, device-side analysis results, including the device step-time and the range of device time spent waiting for input data across cores at each step.

 - Host-side analysis: Shows a detailed analysis on the host side, including a breakdown of input processing time on the host.

 The Summary reports if your program is input bound by presenting the percentage of device time spent on waiting for input from the host.
 If you are using a standard input pipeline that has been instrumented, the tool reports where most of the input processing time is spent.

 The device-side analysis provides insights on time spent on the device versus on the host and how much device time was spent waiting for input data from the host.

-- Step time plotted against step number - Displays a graph of device step time (in milliseconds) over all the steps sampled.
+- Step time plotted against step number: Displays a graph of device step time (in milliseconds) over all the steps sampled.
 Each step is broken into the multiple categories (with different colors) of where time is spent.
 The red area corresponds to the portion of the step time the devices were sitting idle waiting for input data from the host.
-The green area shows how much of time the device was actually working
+The green area shows how much of the time the device was actually working.

 The host-side analysis reports a breakdown of the input processing time (the